Rishona9/Random_Quote_Generator/js/README.md

 Random quote, including source, citation (if applicable), year (if applicable), and tags (if applicable) will be displayed

-Background color and quote will randomly change after user clicks the button or will automatically refresh every 10 seconds
+Background color and quote will randomly change after user clicks the button